 .

-Right now, most browser features are triggered using the mouse,Except for scrolling, which is keyboard-only. which is a problem for users with injuries or disabilities in their hand—and also a problem for power users that prefer their keyboards.
+Right now, most of our browser’s features are triggered using the mouse,Except for scrolling, which is keyboard only. which is a problem for users with injuries or disabilities in their hand—and also a problem for power users that prefer their keyboards.
 So ideally every browser feature should be accessible via the keyboard as well as the mouse.
-That includes browser chrome interactions like going back, typing a URL, or quitting the browser, and also web page interactions such as submitting forms, typing in text areas, navigating links, and selecting items on the page.
+That includes browser chrome interactions like back navigation, typing a URL, or quitting the browser, and also web page interactions such as submitting forms, typing in text areas, navigating links, and selecting items on the page.

 Let’s start with the browser chrome, since it’s the easiest.
 Here, we

-need to allow the user to go back, to type in the address bar, and to
+need to allow the user to back-navigate, to type in the address bar, and

-create and cycle through tabs, all with the keyboard.
-We’ll also add a
+to create and cycle through tabs, all with the keyboard.
+We’ll also add

 also need shortcuts for minimizing or maximizing the browser window.